 I first heard of Lent waaaay back when I was about 20.
 That first year, I decided I wanted to try celebrating Lent by giving up something: sugar.
 That was SO hard.
 And to be honest, I didn’t really understand why I was doing it.

 Since then, I’ve learned a bit more about celebrating Lent.
 If you’re unfamiliar with it, here are a few myths and truths:

 Myth #1: Celebrating Lent is only for Catholics.

-Truth: Lent is observed by Catholics and Protestants.
-Lent is an ancient practice that began long before “Catholic” and “Protestant” were labels used by Christians.
+Truth: Lent is observed by Catholic, Orthodox, and Protestant Christians alike.
+Lent is an ancient practice that began long before Christians used such labels to define ourselves.

 Myth #2: Lent is 40 days long.